 Homes hold routines, memories, and markers of identity.
 Decades of living quietly attach meaning to everyday objects, so deciding what stays and what goes becomes heavier than expected.
 People often describe an emotional rhythm that catches them off guard: relief and agency one day, sadness or exhaustion the next.

 Several downsizers say the hardest part wasn’t lifting or packing, but the mental fatigue.
-One person summed it up simply: no one warned me how tired I would be—not physically, but mentally.
+One person summed it up simply: no one warned me how tired I would be.
+Not physically, but mentally.

 That emotional swing isn’t a failure of resilience.
 It’s a normal response to identity change compressed into a deadline.
+In the downsizers we work with, the small minority who regret the move, roughly one in six in the research, are almost always the ones who moved under pressure, not by choice.

 When people describe what actually drained them, it isn’t the boxes or the removalists.
 It’s the sheer number of decisions.